helpermethod/gscope/README.md

 > `apply` calls the specified closure with `this` value as its delegate and returns `this`.

-Use `apply` for post-construction initialisation.
+`apply` is used for post-construction initialisation.

 ```groovy
 def ash = new Person().apply {